krivenko/libcommute/doc/loperator/hilbert_space.rst

 An elementary space has an :ref:`algebra ID <generator>` assigned to it and carries a tuple of indices.
 Together, these two pieces of information link the elementary space to algebra generators acting in it.
+Similarly to the generator objects, elementary spaces are assumed to be immutable.

 .. class:: template<typename...
 IndexTypes> elementary_space